prozombies98/Final-Project/preposal.md

 ## What idea(s) do you have for your final project?

-TODO Make a casino with multiple games and art
+TODO Make a casino with multiple games and art or just one game

 ## If you plan to collaborate with one or two classmates, what are their names?

-TODO Manver Singh and/or Enlun Yin
+TODO

 ## Do you have any questions of your own?

-TODO Is it possible to submit a project I have been making for a short amount fo time for fun?
+TODO